Hi friends! Have you tried puzzle centers in your school library?

 As you know, I don’t ever set up a learning center without a sign stating my expectations and the learning objectives.

 Here’s a PDF sign you can download to start a puzzle center in YOUR library!
-Click here to grab the file from my Google drive.
+Click here to grab the free download.

 Display Books at Puzzle Centers